 Key Performance Metrics lays the foundation of any effective PPC marketing campaign.

-They focus on other complicated factors to measure the impact of their PPC marketing which keeps them away from identifying and measuring the data that matters.
+They focus equally on other complicated factors to measure the impact of their PPC marketing which keeps them away from identifying and measuring the data that matters.

 Performance tracking is essential for every marketing strategy, but for PPC it matters a lot because you invest a certain amount of budget on it, and expects better results than other marketing channels.

 If the results are not what you expected, then it hurts because you not only have to bear the loss of time but also have to deal with the financial burden as well.
-To overcome these issues, you must understand and track all the key PPC performance metrics, which will help you in gauging the performance of every cent spend.
+To overcome these issues, you must understand and track all the key PPC performance metrics, which will help you in gauging the performance of every cent spent.

 To help you with your goal of getting the best ROI from your paid ad campaigns, we have highlighted all the essential PPC Performance Metrics you should be monitoring.